How to Etch a Candy Tin with Saltwater and Electricity

 Re-use old candy packaging to make practical art: a recycyling craft.

-Many candies these days come in tins.
-While they are an awfully great way to carry the candies around it's an awful waste to throw them out when the candies have been consumed.
+Many types of candy and lozenges come in tins.
+While they are an awfully great way to carry the mints or other hard candies around it's an awful waste to throw them out when the contents have been consumed.

 But the good news is that you can re-use these handy containers to store things in or to assemble small kits of useful items.
 You can make up a tiny first aid kit in a candy tin or use one to store needles and thread.
 Empty mint tins have lots of uses!

-I prefer such things be a bit more decorative or at least more interesting.
+I prefer such things be a bit more decorative or at least more interesting and I find I need a way to distinguish tins put to a new use from the ones with mints still in them.
 It's good to have some way to tell all of them apart and to distinguish them from the ones that still have sweets inside, so my solution is to decorate my old candy tins by etching images or designs into them.

 This lens will give you step-by-step instructions on how to etch an image or design using saltwater and electricity.
 It's kind of like a craft and a science project combined.

 Materials, Tools, and Supplies for this Etching Project